-Note that it is the ITD Public Involvement Coordinator's responsibility to maintain accurate public hearing files and
+Note that it is the ITD Public Involvement Coordinator's responsibility to maintain accurate public hearing files and hearing documents, and provide a hearing summary.

 Public meetings or hearings can be conducted in an "open house" format.
 Presentations, slide shows and one-on-one discussions continue throughout the event.
 Exhibits are laid out as a series of stations: a reception area; a presentation area for slide shows or short talks; areas for one-on-one discussions between community people and ITD staff; and displays of background information, activities to date, work flow, anticipated next steps and an array of primary subject displays.